MalifaciousGames/Mali-s-Macros/keycontrol-macros/readme.md

 - `<KeyControl>.reset()` : Reset a shortcut's key parameters to it initialized default.
 - `<KeyControl>.setDisplay()` : Updates the shortcut's visual representation : `ctrl + a`.
 - `<KeyControl>.createInput()` : Returns a special key-setting input element.
+- `<KeyControl>.createResetButton()` : Returns a button that resets the shortcut's input keys to their initialized default.
-- `<KeyControl>.createInputContext()` : Returns the shortcut's key-setting context : Name, description, input and reset button.
+- `<KeyControl>.createInputContext()` : Returns the shortcut's key-setting context : Name, input and reset button.
 - `<KeyControl>.disable/enable/toggle()` : Alters the shortcut's `active` property, letting users enable or disable shortcuts.
 - `<KeyControl>.delete()` : Removes a shortcut altogether.
 - `<KeyControl>.getMemoryId()` : Returns the shortcut's unique `localStorage` id.